Energy and Sleep Optimization · · 18 min read

 Identify Symptoms of Hypothyroid Insomnia

-Living with can be incredibly challenging, and we recognize the profound impact it can have on your daily life.
+Living with hypothyroidism can be incredibly challenging, and we recognize the profound impact it can have on your daily life.
 Many people struggle with:

-• or staying asleep
+• falling or staying asleep

 • Frequent awakenings throughout the night